 - Some material contains chemicals which may be toxic.
 Take caution to prevent dust inhalation and skin contact.
 Follow material supplier safety data. - 8.
 Do not stop the blades by lateral pressure on the saw blade. - 9.
-Do not use any abrasive wheels. - 10.
-Only use the saw blade with the diameter that is marked on the tool or specified in the manual.
+Do not use any abrasive wheels. - Only use the saw blade with the diameter that is marked on the tool or specified in the manual.
 Use of an incorrectly sized blade may affect the proper guarding of the blade or guard operation which could result in serious personal injury. - 11.
 Keep blade sharp and clean.
 Gum and wood pitch hardened on blades slows saw and increases potential for kickback.
 Keep blade clean by first removing it from tool, then cleaning it with gum and pitch remover, hot water or kerosene.
 Never use gasoline. - 12.
 Wear a dust mask and hearing protection when use the tool. - 13.
 Always use the saw blade intended for cutting the material that you are going to cut. - 14.
-Only use the saw blades that are marked with a speed equal or higher than the speed marked on the tool. - 15.
-(For European countries only) Always use the blade which conforms to EN847-1.
+Only use the saw blades that are marked with a speed equal or higher than the speed marked on the tool.